snarfed/granary/docs/index.rst

 Streams
 service <https://opensocial.github.io/spec/2.0.1/Social-API-Server.xml#ActivityStreams-Service>`__.

-Let's start with an example.
+Let’s start with an example.
 This code using the library:

 .. code:: python